How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Properties of XAI-Methods (Possibly) Relevant for their Legal Use

 \subsection{Process Properties}

-The aforementioned properties are mainly formulated for \ac{XAI}-methods themselves, while for legal purposes, requirements could also be formulated for properties of the implementation or of the process of creating explanations.
-These are discussed in the following.
+The aforementioned properties are mainly formulated for \ac{XAI} methods themselves, while for legal purposes, requirements could also be formulated for properties of the implementation or of the process of creating explanations.
+Thus, five additional properties are proposed and discussed in the following.

 Since most current \ac{XAI} methods do not guarantee Correctness, using multiple methods can help, e.g., to spot errors in an application.
 Given their \emph{Consilience}, this can also be an indication of Correctness.
 However, if explanations do not align, there is no established way to resolve such situations.
 The \emph{Computations} in real-time systems should also be considered.
 In time-sensitive scenarios, explanations need to be provided from the start, while in other cases, longer runtimes (e.g., hours of runtime on a GPU-server) may be feasible.
 The \emph{Coverage} also needs to be considered, potentially being single decisions (local), entire models (global) or the data.
 Local explanations could be helpful to base a decision on, whereas data attributions might be more helpful where the traceability of errors is relevant.
-While, strictly speaking, not part of the process of creating and showing explanations to users, it could also be a legal requirement to implement a way for end-users to object to decisions made by a model or to object to explanations which are conceived as false by the concerned user (\emph{Counterability} of decisions/explanations).
+While, strictly speaking, not part of the process of creating and showing explanations to users, it could also be a legal requirement to implement a way for end-users to object to decisions made by a model or to object to explanations that are conceived as false by the concerned user (\emph{Counterability} of decisions/explanations).
 A further requirement can be \emph{Constancy}, as it might be necessary to refer to a documented decision and its explanation to avoid liability.
 In addition to just documenting an \ac{XAI}-explanation, in cases of ambiguous explanations (e.g., when multiple saliency maps are used to try to find general rules about how a computer-vison model decides) it might be necessary to not just document the explanation itself but accompany it by the interpretation of the person who used it to make a decision.